enisteper1/Server_Client_Chat/README.md

 ## Introduction
 Even it wasnt hard to accomplish, some of sources that I found on net werent not working.
-Therefore, I uploaded my code with  here if someone needs.
+Therefore, I uploaded my code here if someone needs.
 ## Compile
 **Compile client.cpp**
 ```bash